 Northwestern Magazine's Short Fiction Contest Winners

-Alumna Cristina Henríquez of Chicago won first place for her short story "The Invitation."February 22, 2010
+Cristina Henríquez (WCAS99) of Chicago took first place for her short story, "The Invitation."February 22, 2010

 Cristina Henríquez (WCAS99) of Chicago won first place in Northwestern magazine's first short fiction contest.
 Henríquez's story, "The Invitation," was one of 134 entries submitted by Northwestern alumni and students from around the world.
 Stuart Dybek, Distinguished Writer in Residence and visiting English professor, selected the winners in a blind review process in which the authors' names were removed from the manuscripts before the judging.
 Read a related Q and A with Dybek.